PowerShellOrg/DSC/README.md

 ### If you have a new resource you want to share,
 * File an issue here and let us know what the name of the project should be.
-* We'll create a repository and make you an contributor to that repository.
+* We'll create a repository and make you an contributor (if you want) to that repository.
-* You can then populate that repository via a pull request or we can clone an existing repository in the organization.
+* You can then populate that repository via a pull request or we can clone an existing repository in the organization. or
+* You can create a gist containing the files for your DSC resource and we can move them into a repository.

 ### If you want to help maintain an existing resource
 * Start by contributing something.. a bugfix, documentation, file issues